cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 In this case, Security Defaults was already disabled, and Microsoft's own mandatory MFA only applies to admin accounts, not standard users — so checking the sign-in log was the way to actually confirm it was this Conditional Access policy specifically enforcing MFA for a standard user, not something else.

+## Identity Governance

+**Business Problem:** As a business grows, it ends up with thousands of employees, all doing different things, all needing different authentication and authorization.
+The problem isn't just setting up access when someone joins — it's knowing, at any point later, whether that access is still correct.
+An employee could have been in the company five years, with permissions granted at various points along the way.
+How do you know they're still only authorised for what they should be?
+How do you know they still have access to the right resources, and haven't accumulated access to things they shouldn't?
+Controls put in place two years ago don't mean anything on their own if nobody's checking whether they're still working, or whether that person's access still matches what their current role actually needs.

+**Solution Overview:** Identity Governance is the set of tools and processes — like access packages, access reviews, and PIM — that let a business actually manage and continuously verify this, rather than just setting access up once and assuming it stays correct.

 ## Troubleshooting & Problems I Hit

 ### 1) Reader roles assigned, but user had no access